Meet the Iowa Governor's STEM Advisory Council's Operations Team

 Jeffrey Weld, Ph.D.

-Jeffrey D. Weld, Ph.D., is the executive director for the Governor’s STEM Advisory Council and associate professor of biology at the University of Northern Iowa (UNI) in Cedar Falls, Iowa.
+Jeff Weld, Ph.D., is the executive director for the Governor’s STEM Advisory Council and associate professor of biology at the University of Northern Iowa (UNI) in Cedar Falls, Iowa.
 Jeff has directed the Iowa Governor’s STEM Advisory Council since fall 2011, and the Iowa Mathematics & Science Education Partnership, the Council’s operations arm, since 2008.
 He has been a member of the UNI biology faculty since 2000.
 In 2007, Jeff was named the College Biology Teacher of the Year—four-year institutions—by the National Association of Biology Teachers.
-He has authored more than 50 research articles, essays, book chapters and the textbook, “The Game of Science Education,” published in 2004, focusing on research into the barriers to innovative science teaching at the secondary and collegiate levels and how to overcome them.
+He has authored more than 55 research articles, essays, book chapters and two books, "Building a STEM Culture for Teaching and Learning" published in 2017 focused on education systems reform toward STEM, and “The Game of Science Education,” published in 2004, focused on navigating the barriers to innovative science teaching at the secondary and collegiate levels.
 He is past president of the Iowa Science Teachers association and of UNI’s chapter of Sigma Xi—the scientific research society.

 Prior to joining UNI, Jeff served on the faculty at Oklahoma State University after earning a doctorate in science education with an emphasis in ecology and endocrinology from the University of Iowa in 1998.
 Formerly a high school biology and chemistry teacher in Mission, Texas; Kirkwood, Missouri; and Pella, Iowa, Jeff was named the Ciba-Geigy 1993 Life Science Teacher of the Year in Iowa; a 1994 recipient of the Pella Corporation Focus on Teaching Excellence award; and in 1995, one of 50 national Access Excellence Fellows of the Genentech corporation.
-Jeff serves on several state and national boards including the Board of Directors of the National Alliance for Partnerships in Equity Education Foundation and the Triangle Coalition for Science and Technology.
+Jeff serves on several state and national boards including the Board of Directors of the National Alliance for Partnerships in Equity Education Foundation and is a member of Sigma Xi, the scientific research society as well as Epsilon Pi Tau the international technology honor society.

 Contact Jeffrey Weld, firstname.lastname@example.org